-The components The Function Figures 6- Protplastids Plastids are organelles characteristic of plant cells and have no homologues in the animal cell.
-The principal types of Plastids are chloroplasts, chromoplasts, and Leucoplasts. a.
-Chloroplasts are green as a result of the pigment chlorophyll which predominates in them. b.
-Chromoplasts are usually yellow, orange or red because of the carotene pigments. c.
-Leucoplasts are non-pigmented Plastids usually located in tissues not exposed to light and they store plant products such as starch, protein and fats.
-Site of photosynthesis Providing space for the temporary storage of starch Involved in the synthesis of amino acids and fatty acids Plant Cell Chloroplast Structure Outer Membrane Membrane Inner Membrane Stroma Intermembrane Space Figure 1 Granum (Stack of Thylakoids) 7- Peroxisomes Micro bodies are small bodies 1.5 nm in diameter which occurs in the cytoplasm of a Varity of tissues.
+The components The Function 6- Protplastids Plastids are organelles characteristic of plant cells and have no homologues in the animal cell.
+The principal types of Plastids are chloroplasts, chromoplasts, and Leucoplasts.
+Chloroplasts are green as a result of the pigment chlorophyll which predominates in them.
+Chromoplasts are usually yellow, orange or red because of the carotene pigments.
+Leucoplasts are non-pigmented Plastids usually located in tissues not exposed to light and they store plant products such as starch, protein and fats. -Site of photosynthesis -providing space for the temporary storage of starch - involved in the synthesis of amino acids and fatty acids Plant Cell Chloroplast Structure Outer Membrane Inner Membrane Stroma Intermembrane Space Figure 1 Granum (Stack of Thylakoids) 7- Peroxisomes Micro bodies are small bodies 1.5 nm in diameter which occurs in the cytoplasm of a Varity of tissues.
 They are bound by a single membrane and their matrix appears granular or fibril.
 They contain enzymes that Vary in accordance to the type of cell or tissue in which they are present.
 These micro bodies are sites for oxidation of glycolic acids, a product of carbon dioxide fixation.
 Peroxisome Urate Oxidase Crystalline Core Single Membrane Figure 1

-The components The Function Figures 8- Ribosomes Are small particles (17-20) μm in diameter that occur free in the cytoplasm, on the outside of the membranes of the endoplasmic reticulum, in the nucleus, also, chloroplasts, and mitochondria contain smaller ribosomes (similar to those in prokaryotes) Ribosomes aggregates called polysomes or polyribosomes.
-They consist of RNA and protein mainly histone Ribosome Structure and Function in Protein Synthesis Peptidyl Binding Site Transfer RNA Molecules Large Ribosome Subunit Figure 1 5' Messenger RNA Terminus Nucleotide Unit Transfer Nolecules Aminoacyl Binding Site Small Ribosome Subunit Transfer Nolecules Aminoacyl Binding Site Transfer RNA Terminus
+The components The Function 8- Ribosomes Are small particles (17-20)Um in diameter that occur free in the cytoplasm, on the outside of the membranes of the endoplasmic reticulum, and in the nucleus, also chloroplasts, and mitochondria contain smaller ribosomes (similar to those in prokaryotes) Ribosomes aggregates Called polysomes or polyribosomes.
+They consist of RNA and protein mainly histone Ribosome Structure and Function in Protein Synthesis Peptidyl Binding Site Aminoacyl Binding Site Aminoacyl Binding Site Figure 1 5' Messenger RNA Terminus Nucleotide Unit Growing Polypeptide Chain Large Ribosome Subunit Subunit Tansfer RNA Subunit Aminoacyl Binding Site Aminoacyl Binding Site Tansfer RNA Terminus 9- Nucleus The cell usually contains a single nucleus but there are also cells which have numerous nuclei.

-9- Nucleus

-The cell usually contains a single nucleus but there are also cells which have numerous nuclei.
 The nucleus is usually more or less spherical though nuclei with other shapes have also been observed.
 The nucleus is surrounded by an envelope and contains the nuclear matrix and one or more nucleoli.
 In the nucleoplasm chromosomes consisting of deoxyribonucleic acid (DNA) and proteins are present.
-The complex of DNA and protein in the chromosomes which has an affinity to basic dyes is called chromatin
+The complex of DNA and protein in the chromosomes which has an affinity to basic dyes is colled chromatin Anatomy of the Nucleus Chromatin Nucleolus Reticulum Figure 1 Ribosomes The cell usually contains a single nucleus but there are also cells which have numerous nuclei.
+The nucleus is usually more or less spherical though nuclei with other shapes have also been observed.
+The nucleus is surrounded by an envelope and contains the nuclear matrix and one or more nucleoli.
+In the nucleoplasm chromosomes consisting of deoxyribonucleic acid (DNA) and proteins are present.
+The complex of DNA and protein in the chromosomes which has an affinity to basic dyes is colled chromatin